bm4cs/bencode.io/content/about.md

 This is one of my heros, Dennis Ritchie.

-I'm a...computer maniac, and programming addict.
+I'm a...computer maniac and programming addict.
 Linux or BSD systems only thanks.

     //
     // Dear maintainer: